Published : 02/09/2016 12:37:01

 So what’s the answer?
 Of course there are many solutions and the most appropriate will depend upon the scale of the problem:

-Personal Protection Equipment (PPE) in the form of a dust mask or powered respirator provides protection for the wearer.
+PPE in the form of a dust mask or powered respirator provides protection for the wearer.
 A dust mask can be a low cost, highly effective solution, for low intensity or infrequent exposure.
 They can however restrict the breathing process so may have detrimental effects, particularly where an activity is very physical.
 Powered respirators provide a constant source of clean air to the wearer and are highly recommended for more intense activities.

 But remember, Personal Protection Equipment protects ONLY the wearer.